Scott Ritter Tells the Complete Story Why We're in Iraq

 reason.
 Iraqi intelligence was tasked with protecting Iraq,

-.
+specifically from foreign-based threats.
 With the United Nations

 weapons inspectors, you have this element of intrusive foreign